 Since I’ve been an advocate for those without a voice due to abuse, addiction, depression, being abandoned and rejected (all of which I have walked through myself), I understand the hurt, the loss and sorrow from a bleeding heart.
 I want to share with other Beautiful Beloveds my story with a twist: Being an Advocate for the Word instead!

 I believe the Bible is God’s love letter.
-After all, He calls us His masterpiece and His work of art (Ephesians 2:10).
+After all, He calls us His masterpiece and His works of art (Ephesians 2:10).
 The Word was written to engage in a relationship with us, much like a father relates to his children here on earth; to teach and instruct us in the way in which we should go through love, His Love.

 God knew how hard life would be at times and that we would suffer, feel rejected, become lonely, and even develop characteristics and behaviors in need of fine-tuning.
 He gave us this tangible moral compass because of His Great Love for us.
 He wanted to make sure we had something to touch and could go to as a reminder of His loving presence, for help, hope, reassurance and strength as we press through while being loved just the way we are.